rishav21r/AirMan-Database-System/Data_Definitions_and_Normalization.md

-## Data Definitions and Normilizations
+## Data Definitions and Normalizations

 ### Customers